CO₂, much more than a greenhouse gas

 What is industry doing to reduce its CO2 emissions?

-Towards climate-neutral industry
+Transition towards a climate-neutral industry

 40% of CO2 emissions in Belgium comes from our industrial sector, which is why companies are launching all kinds of initiatives and process innovations to reduce their CO2 emissions.
+These efforts include insulating buildings, upgrading machinery and equipment, optimising production processes and so on.

-Installations and processes are being electrified.
-For heavy industrial processes, where there is not enough electricity, hydrogen is a good alternative.
 And any CO2 that companies still emit can be captured and transported to sites for storage or reuse via our extensive network of pipelines.

 CO2 emissions are increasingly expensive